 The part-time, non-degree student program allows an individual to take Naropa classes for credit as a nonmatriculated student.
 Part-time, non-degree students need not apply through the Office of Admissions.
 Students with part-time status may register for 0.5 to 11.5 undergraduate credits per semester or 0.5 to 8.5 graduate credits per semester.
 Those wishing to take more credits must apply through the Visiting Student Program.
 Courses are only open to the public on a space-available basis, and not all classes are open to the public.
 Contact the registrar’s office at 303-546-3500 or visit the Public Registration tab on MyNaropa for more information.
 Learn more.

-Naropa University Extended Studies supports Naropa’s mission in the larger community by offering workshops, lectures, conferences, online courses, and professional development programs.
+Extended Studies supports Naropa’s mission in the larger community by offering workshops, lectures, conferences, online courses, and professional development programs.
 Graduate and undergraduate courses are available at a reduced tuition rate if not taken for credit.
 Letters of attendance are available upon request for selected programs.
 There is no admission process for those wishing to pursue noncredit study at the university.
 However, certain professional development programs do require an application to be submitted to the program director.
 Students taking classes on a noncredit basis do not receive course work evaluation or transcript services.
 To check on current offerings, visit the Extended Studies webpage.
 To register, visit the Public Registration tab on MyNaropa for more information.

-Naropa Distance Learning offers a variety of courses and low-residency degree programs from the heart of its curriculum, translated for interactive delivery over the Internet by Naropa faculty.
+Distance Learning offers a variety of courses and low-residency degree programs from the heart of its curriculum, translated for interactive online delivery by Naropa faculty.
 The dynamic online learning communities utilize the latest available technology to allow students to complete course material with a minimum of technological needs.
 Students interact with other students and the instructor through a variety of means, including message boards, a journal feature, chat rooms, and a document-sharing page.
 Students use password-protected web pages to access printed lectures, audio and video lectures, message boards, and online discussion areas.
 The classes are not self-paced; students progress with the instructor and other students throughout the traditional semester dates.
 Graduate and undergraduate classes are available.
 Students should expect to spend between six and ten hours per week during the semester to complete each class.
 Learn more on the Distance Learning webpage or visit the Public Registration tab on MyNaropa for more details.